WallStreetMojo

 #1 – Fixed Expenses

-The costs that do not vary with the level of production that is they do not increase or decrease with the number of goods and services produced, they remain constant all the time.
-These expenditures cannot be avoided irrespective of the business run.
+The costs that do not vary with the production level do not increase or decrease with the number of goods and services produced; they remain constant all the time.
+Therefore, these expenditures cannot be avoided irrespective of the business run.

 Examples